Popular words in English. A list of basic English words for live communication. Greetings and farewells

 me- me, me, me

-Word me is an object pronoun that translates as "to me", "me", "me":
+Word me is an objective pronoun that translates as "to me", "me", "me":

 Are you listening to me?- You are listening to me?

-Count me in on the list for the picnic.
-Sign me up for a picnic.
+Count me in on the list for the picnic.- Sign me up for a picnic.

-when- when
+when- When

 Word when used in questions: